skoruba/IdentityServer4.Admin/README.md

 - Add more unit and integration tests :blush:
 - Extend administration for another protocols
 - Create separate UI using Razor Class Library and Business Logic & EF layers - available as a nuget package
+- Create a project template using dotnet CLI - `dotnet new template`

 ## Licence